 9 Factors Impacting the Future of Boards of Directors:

 The shift to stakeholder governance is accelerating, and corporate boards need to prepare for the change.
 The traditional model of shareholder governance—where boards and businesses prioritize the value to the shareholders—is quickly losing ground to the practice of stakeholder governance, which considers the interests of profits, people, and the planet.

 Forward-looking boards also need directors with more diverse board experience to manage their new responsibilities.
-For example, boards have always included financial and operations, and industry experts.
-Now, they also need advice from experts in technology, risk management, and climate change and other ESG-related issues.
+For example, boards have always included financial, operations, and industry experts.
+Now, they also need advice from experts in technology, risk management, climate change, and other ESG-related issues.
 Whether those experts are board members, executives, employees, or outside advisors, boards of directors will continue to communicate and collaborate with many more people than in the past.

 Connected to the idea of boards needing a wider range of expertise than they have in the past is the trend toward shorter tenures for board members.
-In an effort to make sure they always have the right mix of competencies, boards are shortening overall term limits (shorter term limits also make room for diverse directors).
+To make sure they always have the right mix of competencies, boards are shortening overall term limits (shorter term limits also make room for diverse directors).
 Also leading to the shortening of term limits is the fact that younger board members don’t want to commit to 6-10+ years.
-This has led to the need for board of directors to have comprehensive board succession plans.
+This has led to the need for a board of directors to have comprehensive board succession plans.